 Emergency Dentistry – Campbell, CA

-By nature, dental emergencies never tend to happen at a convenient or expected time.
+acc By nature, dental emergencies never tend to happen at a convenient or expected time.
 When these scary situations strike, Dr. Karen Ho and her Campbell team are here to lend a helping hand.
-We strive to accommodate emergency situations as soon as possible so that you’re never left waiting for important relief, and Dr. Ho’s connections with local specialists will also help her ensure that patients receive the dedicated care they need when they need it most.
+We strive to accommodate emergency situations as soon as possible so that you’re never left waiting for important relief, and Dr. Ho’s connections with local specialists will also help her ensure that you receive the dedicated care you need when you need it most.
 Please don’t hesitate to contact us right away!

 Unparalleled Experience & Qualifications